-Patients with Type 2 diabetes who were treated with pioglitazone (Actos) indicated no increased risk of bladder cancer, according to a new analysis.
+Patients with type 2 diabetes who were treated with pioglitazone (Actos) showed no increased risk of bladder cancer, according to a new analysis.

-"The 10-year final analysis did not show any statistically significant findings of increased risk of bladder cancer with long term use of pioglitazone," the firm said.
+"The 10-year final analysis did not show any statistically significant findings of increased risk of bladder cancer with long term use of pioglitazone," according to a statement from Takeda Pharmaceuticals.

 "The results of the study provide reassurance with regard to the use of pioglitazone and the risk of bladder cancer," said Tom Harris, who heads global regulatory affairs for Takeda, in the company statement.